List of Marvel Comics characters: G: Gosamyr

 Gosamyr is a supervillain turned superhero appearing in American comic books published by Marvel Comics.
 The character first appeared in The New Mutants #66 (August 1988), and was created by Louise Simonson and Bret Blevins.

 Simonson said she was considering having Gosamyr reform and join the New Mutants, depending on how much Simonson liked her.
 Gosamyr was written out of the series with The New Mutants #74.

-Gosamyr is a member of a rare, ancient race of alien beings.
-In line with her heritage, Gosamyr is a very beautiful and delicate humanoid creature in her early stage.
-Once they reach adulthood, members of her race cocoon themselves for several thousand years before finally emerging as large powerful monstrosities.
-If released too early they can be powerful enough to destroy planets, even solar systems.
+Gosamyr is an alien whose species has a humanoid appearance in their early stage.
+Once they reach adulthood, they cocoon themselves for several thousand years before emerging in monstrous forms.
+If released early, they can be powerful enough to destroy planets, even solar systems.
 The females of the species also have empathic powers which, even without intent, can cause conflict between even the closest of friends to the point of destruction.
 Provoking such conflict has evolved into the cultural norm for the species as a means of vying for dominance.
 As part of this, Gosamyr used her beauty to seduce male humans.
-She even tries to chat up eight-year-old Jack Power, who resents her approaches.

-Through some bad business dealings by her brother, Gosamyr and her family are forfeited to the evil alien businessman Spyder.
-Spyder keeps most of Gosamyr's family imprisoned while she herself is kept at the end of a leash as a pet.

-Through similar arrangements, Spyder had also acquired "property rights" over Lila Cheney.
-Lila is kidnapped by Spyder's men in spite of the efforts of her friends from the New Mutants.
-While in Earth's orbit, Gosamyr gives Spyder the slip, steals a space yacht and goes to Earth to find the New Mutants and ask for their help to save both her family and Lila.

 Gosamyr and the New Mutants follow Spyder to a planet where greed and the search for profit is the norm.
 On their space voyage, Gosamyr manipulates the New Mutants and causes conflict between them to establish herself as the alpha female of the group.
 Only Warlock, being a Technarch, is immune to her manipulations and suspects that Gosamyr is a threat before it is too late, and her manipulations have exposed Wolfsbane's repressed feelings for Lila's boyfriend Cannonball, caused Magik to lose control of her demonic essence, and brought the New Mutants to blows with each other.
 Magik breaks the spell by striking Gosamyr with her Soulsword.
 Now with Gosamyr as their prisoner, the New Mutants break into Spyder's palace to rescue Lila, but are captured by Spyder, who has been monitoring their progress and using Gosamyr's nature to lead them into a trap.